The Trump Administration Just Rolled Back Rights For Transgender Prisoners

 But recent revisions to the bureau's Transgender Offenders Manual direct prisons to “use biological sex as the initial determination” for inmate placement and to assess facilities for transgender inmates on a “case-by-case basis.”

 “Only in rare cases” will inmates be assigned to a facility based off their identified gender.
-Experts voiced deep concern about the shift.
-Transgender lawyer Jennifer Levi says the move puts these inmates “in serious risk of violence, of brutality, of being treated inhumanely in the Federal Bureau of Prisons.”
+Experts voiced deep concern about the shift, transgender lawyer Jennifer Levi saying that the move it puts these inmates “in serious risk of violence, of brutality, of being treated inhumanely in the Federal Bureau of Prisons.”

 Advertisement